equinix/metal-cli/docs/emdocs.md

 **Description**

-SSH key operations: create, get, update, and delete.
+SSH key operations for managing SSH keys on user accounts and projects.
+Keys added to an account or project are added to servers at provision.
+Documentation is available on https://metal.equinix.com/developers/docs/accounts/ssh-keys/.

 **Flags**